shubham43MP/smaply-persona-test/README.md

 yarn run dev or npm run dev
 ```

-The dev server will come up at localhost:5173
+The dev server will come up at `localhost:5173`

-## Dev Environment

-- yarn - v1.22.19
-- NodeJS - v20.15.1
-- Ubuntu 20.04

 ## Dev Comments

-- Used index.ts in various files just to have a kind of modular formatting
+- Used index.ts in various files just to have a kind of modular formatting.
 - Tried to declutter logic and JSX on some files whic were becoming very big all at once
 - Components are of two types - atoms and compounds.
 Atoms are single elements very small ones while compounds are complex components that can be fairly reused as well
 - Used react quill rich text editor